Concurrent access to the GPU

 Have you wondered why after requesting data transfers to and from the GPU, we do not stop to check if they are complete before performing operations on such data?
 The reason is that within a stream all operations are carried out in order, so the kernel calls in our code are always performed after the data transfer from host to device is complete, and so on.

-If we want to create new CUDA streams, we can do it this way using CuPy.
+If we want to create new CUDA streams, we can do it in the following way.

-We can then execute the kernels in different streams by using the
+We can then execute the kernels in different streams by passing the

 PYTHON